 - ½ cup pepitas (hulled pumpkin seeds)*

-- ½ cup packed fresh flat-leaf parsley leaves
+- ½ cup packed fresh flat-leaf parsley or additional basil

 - ¼ cup lemon juice (about 2 lemons)